jrasmusson/ios-professional-course/Bankey/8-Unit-Testing-Intro/README.md

 ## House Keeping

-Let's do a little house cleaning before heading to the next section.
+Let's do a little house cleaning and get our login onboarding flow back.

-First we need to apply some status bar navbar styleing for when the `mainView` is presented.

 **AppDelegate**